threefoldfoundation/www_Jungle-Paradise/content/home/index.md

 {% row(margin="withContainer" padding="bottom") %}

-#### If you are looking for a one of a kind experience in Zanzibar, look no further...<br><br>At Jungle Paradise Beach Resort & SPA, you will fall in love with the stunning views and unique history.
+#### If you are looking for a one-of-a-kind experience in Zanzibar, look no further...<br><br>At Jungle Paradise Beach Resort & SPA, you will fall in love with the stunning views and unique history.

 Jungle Paradise Beach Resort & Spa @ Mbweni Ruins Zanzibar is your ideal choice, if you want to see and enjoy a unique place in Zanzibar Urban West.
 It's well-known for their historical Mbweni ruins, which took part in the ending of slavery in Zanzibar in the 1870s.
 Jungle Paradise is surrounded by a beautiful botanic garden which supports over 280 different kinds of tree species.